DavidVujic/poetry-multiproject-plugin/README.md

 The `build-project` command will make it possible to use relative package includes.
 This feature is very useful for monorepos and when sharing code between projects.

 The `check-project` command is useful to check that dependencies are added properly in a project.
 It uses the `MyPy` tool under the hood, and will output any errors from the static type checker.

+## Use cases

+### Microservices and apps
+The main use case is to support having one or more microservices or apps in a Monorepo, and share code between the services with namespaced packages.
+The `build-project` command will collect the project-specific packages and build an installable artifact from it (i.e. a wheel or an sdist).

+### Libraries?
+Building libraries is also supported, but you will need to consider that, for several libraries, the code will likely share the same top namespace (depending on your monorepo structure).
+This can be a problem when libraries - that originates from projects built from the same monorepo - will be installed into the same virtual environment.

+Since Python libraries are installed in a "flat" folder structure, two libraries with the same top namespace will collide.

+There is a way to solve this, by using the `--with-top-namespace` flag of the `build-project` command.
+See [usage for libraries](#usage-for-libraries).

 ## Usage
 Navigate to the project folder (where the `pyproject.toml` file is).